viamrobotics/docs/docs/services/data-management/configure-data-capture.md

                 "method": "Analogs",
                 "capture_frequency_hz": 1,
                 // You have to explicitly set the component type to ensure the
-                // board knows what the part is because it cannot automatically
+                // main board knows what the part is because it cannot automatically
                 // detect it.
                 "type": {
                   "Type": {